uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 Other consideration are:

-- Issue with Salt and Ansible 2.9: https://github.com/ansible/ansible/issues/70357#issuecomment-685755182
+- Issue with Salt and Ansible 2.9: https://github.com/ansible/ansible/issues/70357#issuecomment-685755182 (fixed already by: https://github.com/saltstack/salt/pull/59746)

 Why should we **not** do this?